 - Title: 5 Things to Consider During eCommerce Website Development

 By emphasizing the top keywords that people search for in our title and meta description, we’ll hopefully make the “organic text ad” more relevant to people searching for those terms, encouraging more people to click through to the page, increasing the page’s CTR.
+(Note: When you update titles/metas you will need to wait for Google to crawl the new page and update their index).

 By making these quick changes to the pages that you identify in the steps above, you should be to see some improvement in your click through rates and not only drive more traffic to your website, but ensure that those visitors are able to learn how you can answer their questions and meet their needs, allowing you to nurture them through the Buyer’s Journey.
 So go ahead and give it a try; we’d love to hear your results!
 You can send us an email at firstname.lastname@example.org or tweet us at @WSOLHQ.